Skip to content

 Final Thoughts

-Shimano and SRAM both make quality products, but their approaches and styles are different.
+SHIMANO and SRAM both make quality products, but their approaches and styles are different.
 Shimano is generally the more conservative of the two.
 Over the last decade, SRAM has pursued drivetrain innovation more aggressively.
 In many cases, Shimano has been forced to respond to remain competitive.

 A good example is the development of its new 12-speed 1x drivetrain in response to SRAM’s ground-breaking Eagle drivetrain.
 Shimano is not struggling by any means.
 It remains strong in all categories, and many riders choose Shimano based on its long history in the sport and strong reputation for quality.